 The Uwharries are typically referred to as mountains, though the “mountains” part is often uttered with an implied snicker.
 As in, They may be mountains in name, but they certainly aren’t the Appalachians.

 And they aren’t.
 But they are surprisingly rugged, surprisingly challenging, and within an hour and a half drive of more than half the population of North Carolina.
 They are one of several closer-to-home ranges in North Carolina and Virginia that may not offer 6,000-foot summits, but do offer an alpine experience for those occasions when you haven’t the time to hit the “real” thing.
 The Sauaratowns, bridged by Pilot Mountain and Hanging Rock just north of the Triad; South Mountains south of Morganton; Cane Creek Mountains south of Burlington; the Southwest Mountains around Charlottesville, the Bull Run Mountains of northern Virginia.
+The mountains were known for the exotic creatures they harboured.
+The PBR bull riding schedule that I was going to attend later that week reminded me that the bulls featured there were captured from these very mountains and bred in the city.
 Relic ranges that may have once towered above the present-day Rockies but have long since settled and occupy a more subdued spot in our recreational psyches.read more

 High on the list of many reasons we enjoy the adventure life in North Carolina is the opportunity to paddle a swamp.
 Does any location scream adventure more than a swamp?
 Slowly making your way through the tupelo gum and cypress weeping Spanish moss, paddle in hand, wary eye cast into the jungle beyond … throw in a bottle of gin and a dame and it’s “The African Queen” in our own backyard.read more